Advice on protecting your brand - Trademarking

 Becky Cocker, CARV, March 2017

 It’s better to be safe than sorry.
-This motto applies in business as much as it does in daily life, especially when it comes to protecting your brand.
-Imagine you worked tirelessly for years - as many small business owners do - building your brand profile, getting widespread recognition and respect for your name and logo, only to find later down the line that another business has the same name and are forcing you to stop using yours.
-Devastating right?
-Well there is a way small businesses can protect themselves and their brand - it’s called trademarking.
+This motto applies in business as much as it does in daily life, especially when it comes to protecting your brand and product.
+Imagine you worked tirelessly for years - as many small business owners do - developing your product, building your brand profile, getting widespread recognition and respect for your name and logo, only to find later down the line that another business has the same name and are forcing you to stop using yours.
+Devastating, right?
+Well there is a way small businesses can protect themselves, their products and their brand - it’s called trademarking.

 When I submitted the CARV trademark application it received one potential objection from a London based shoe brand.
 This objection was was quickly resolved by my agreeing to exclude shoes from the fashion design category.
 I also then received a holding notice with an intention to object from another party.
 As the deadline approached, and in fact passed, nothing came through and I thought I was on the path to approval.
 However, the day after the deadline I received notification of a strong objection from an Italian brand, represented by a top London IP law practice, asking me to withdraw my application immediately.